Joshua Brown (writer)

-Joshua Morgan Brown is an American author, columnist, blogger, commentator on CNBC, and CEO of New York City-based Ritholtz Wealth Management, an independent investment advisory firm he founded with Barry Ritholtz.
+Joshua Morgan Brown (born February 25, 1977) is an American author, columnist, blogger, commentator on CNBC, and CEO of New York City-based Ritholtz Wealth Management, an independent investment advisory firm he founded with Barry Ritholtz.
 He is also a contributing columnist to Yahoo!
-Finance, Business Insider, and serves on the board of advisors for Brightscope and Upside.
+Finance, Business Insider and Upside.
 "Downtown" Josh Brown was ranked the No. 1 financial Twitter follow by The Wall Street Journal in 2013.
 Brown also co-hosts a weekly podcast with Michael Batnick entitled The Compound & Friends.

 Writing

 Brown is the author of Backstage Wallstreet, published in 2012.
 His second book was released in 2014, Clash of the Financial Pundits co-authored with CNBC and Yahoo!
 Finance commentator Jeff Macke.
 He is also the author of The Reformed Broker, a widely read blog about "markets, politics, economics, media, culture and finance".
 The Reformed Broker blog celebrated its fifth anniversary on November 10, 2013.

+Education

+Brown graduated with a bachelor's degree from University of Maryland in 1999 and has stated that he holds no formal training in economics.